LaurynasPOC/tiptop/README.md

 You have installed the latest version of Node.js and npm.
 You have a Windows/Mac/Linux machine.

-To install and run My TIPTOP, follow these steps:
+### To install and run TIPTOP, follow these steps:

 Clone the repository